alexandros-kourtidis/Population-Genomics/08-mitogenomics/README.md

 3. Imported in **DnaSP**, calculated haplotypes and exported as nexus.
 Manually added a traits block for the creation of population-informative haplotype network in PopART.
 An example of the file to be imported to popart is included here.

 4. The haplotype network was constructed in **popart-1.7** under minimum spanning / median joining, and was manually edited for colouration and position of the nodes.
-This worklfow makes it possible to visualise the haplotypes in map version, with a piechart for each population.
+This worklfow makes it possible to visualise the haplotypes in map version as well, with a piechart for each population.